-Opticians give people the gift of better vision.
-They are the eye experts who specialize in correcting people's vision.
+An optician is someone who gives people the gift of better vision.
+They are eye experts who specialize in correcting people's vision.
 Opticians are qualified to design and fit lenses of all types and then give them out to patients.
 These lenses could be spectacle lenses (glasses), contact lenses, products called low-vision aids (magnified lenses or larger font), or even opthalmic prosthetics (artificial eyes, also known as an ocular prosthesis) for people with partial sight.

 What does an Optician do?